o355/PyWeather/README.md

 PyWeather can show you the conditions outside your window, how things may look outside your window in a few hours (and with detail!), and how things may look outside your window in a few days (with detail, of course!).
 PyWeather will soon be able to show alerts information, almanac data, and loads of other data from Wunderground.

 ## Why not use the dozens of other programs named PyWeather, etc?
 Great question!
-What I generally found after scanning GitHub was that those programs showed data through command prompts, didn't contain stupidly easy-to-follow instructions on retrieving an API key, but they weren't a script.
-You had to have knowledge over how to set up Python libraries, bleh.
-PyWeather was aimed for people who just wanted the weather, but through Python.

-And for those users using a command prompt as their OS, PyWeather is simply perfect for viewing the weather in a terminal.
+What I generally found after scanning GitHub was three things.

+One, most weather programs were an "API", and not a script.
+Those programs had you issuing commands (e.g. pyweather -f NYC -d 3, etc), with arguments, and could get confusing fast.

+Two, some weather programs used the infamously unreliable OpenWeatherMap.
+While a great service, when I used it, it provided somewhat inaccurate forecasts, for few locations.

+Three, most, if not all these programs did not have simple instructions on installing necessary libraries (or the library itself), obtaining an API key, you get the point.

+I set out to solve these issues by doing things a little differently.
+I'm using Wunderground, but it's a script, and PyWeather has a simple solution to getting itself set up.

 ## Are there any TRUE advantages over PyWeather than going to Google/Wunderground?
 Sure!
 PyWeather is about 3-4x faster than pulling up a web browser, and going to Wunderground.
 It's a little slower when it compares to going to Google (or your preferred search engine), but fetches more data.
 Best of all, PyWeather is ad-free, and doesn't track you.
 PyWeather just wants to serve you the weather.